Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 To refer a friend and see the referral payout for your market, head to the Account area of the app and tap on “Refer friends, earn $x.xx.”
 The referral terms will be listed alongside several options to share your referral link.

-After your referral successfully signs up with your link, the app will begin tracking their progress.
+The app will begin tracking your referral’s progress after they successfully sign up with your link or code.
 You’ll be able to see how many deliveries they have completed, so give them a nudge if they need some motivation to complete those final deliveries.

 Are referral bonuses worth it?
 It’s always worth chasing after a referral bonus if you know someone interested in Dashing.
 Ignore the haters who say that adding new drivers saturates the market with too many drivers.
 Your $200+ bonus is well worth it.